-SOC110 Marriage and the Family 3 Credits This course includes the study of successful
+SOC110 Marriage and the Family

-This course includes the study of successful relationships, the family functions, mate selection, communication, role equity, parenthood, and marital growth and fulfillment.
+the Family 3 Credits This course includes the study of successful relationships, the family functions, mate selection, communication, role equity, parenthood, and marital growth and fulfillment.

 SOC200 Social Deviance 3 Credits This course is designed to be a broad survey to expose students to the sociological aspects of deviance.
 Topics to be covered include the dynamics of deviance, what qualifies as deviant behavior in certain social settings and the public reaction to it, society's approach to sex, violence, theft, drugs and mental disorders, and how the deviant should be treated.
 Prerequisite: PSY100 or SOC100